ansible-collections/ansible-consul/README.md

 # Consul

-This Ansible role performs a basic [Consul](https://consul.io/) installation, including filesystem structure, example configuration, and installation of of the Consul UI.
+This Ansible role performs a basic [Consul](https://consul.io/) installation, including filesystem structure, example configuration, and Consul UI installation.

-It does not currently facilitate full configuration and initialization of a functioning Consul cluster, but that is planned for a future version.
+It does not yet handle full configuration and initialization of a functioning Consul cluster, but that is on the road map for a future version.

 ## Requirements

-This role requires a Debian or RHEL family of Linux host, and has been tested to function with the following specific software versions:
+This role requires a Debian or RHEL family of Linux host; the role is tested with the following specific software versions:

 * Ansible: 1.9.2
 * Consul: 0.5.2